angelolab/ark-analysis/docs/_rtd/windows_setup.md

 * Run `wsl sudo apt-get update`
 * Run `wsl sudo apt-get install dos2unix`
 * Run `wsl dos2unix start_docker.sh` and `wsl dos2unix update_notebooks.sh`

+### If you run into more Windows-specific issues

+Please open an [issue](https://github.com/angelolab/ark-analysis/issues) on the GitHub.
+Our codebase has unfortunately not been extensively tested on Windows yet, so we'd appreciate any feedback in this regard!